-All parking at the Lambert campus is by assignment only with arrangements made through the Campus Receptionist at (805) 969-3626 x101 prior to coming to the Lambert campus.
-Student requesting parking at the Lambert Road Campus because of physical disability or temporary special need are required to contact the Disability Services Coordinator or possess a valid Disabled Person Parking placard issued by the DMV which must be properly displayed within the vehicle or on its license plate.
+Students and visitors needing a temporary assigned parking stall on campus may make arrangements in advance through the Campus Receptionist at (805) 969-3626 x101 prior to coming to the Lambert campus.
+Vehicles properly displaying a valid disabled parking placard being used by the registered owner, may park in any disabled stall without prior approval.
 In addition, if a student has special needs that require a family member or caretaker's presence on campus for an extended period of time, arrangements for the parking must be made prior to coming to the Lambert campus.